ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 For other configurations, `qradar_instance_label` can represent any label helpful to define you QRadar environment.
 Be aware that modifications to the EDM workflows may be needed to correctly pass this label through the `qradar_label` function input field.

+If you have existing custom workflows, see [Creating workflows when server/servers in app.config are labeled](#creating-workflows-when-serverservers-in-appconfig-are-labeled) for more information about changing them to reference the `qradar_label` function input field.

 ### MSSP Configuration

 Make sure to follow the instructions in the Integration Server Guide to install the app on the Config org.
 Afterwards, have your system administrator push the app to the appropriate child orgs.